Why Do Windows Laptops Have Stickers?

 Ultimately, ventilation is an essential factor you need to consider when you’re applying stickers to your laptop.

-And your computer should be fine as long as you avoid putting the stickers on internal parts and away from cooling systems.
+Your computer should be fine if you avoid putting stickers on internal parts and keep them away from cooling systems.

 This factor is also why all out-of-the-box stickers are positioned away from critical parts and cooling systems.